elenaamanita/ChryslerCarnage/Readme.md

 The small sound effects were created in real time by recording the sound and edited in the music program called Audacity.
 Some of them were made and by me for example the sound bump of the car in the beginning was created by hitting the laptop with my hand and recording that sound.

-The main script for the audio when the car is accelerating:
+##The main script for the audio when the car is accelerating:

-using System;
-using UnityEngine;
-using Random = UnityEngine.Random;

-    [RequireComponent(typeof(CarPhysicsController))]
     public class CarAudio : MonoBehaviour
     {